Marunizer/MyApplication/README.md

 # Currently runnable ?
 Yes.
+But not without access to the modeler and AR view as before.

+Changing how data is stored in app and how items are traversed.

- Except issues may arise when compiling native-lib.cpp, the Draco library is not included
+ Also: issues may arise when compiling native-lib.cpp, the Draco library is not included

 Why?
 In the middle of setting up the Decompression system from Draco (https://github.com/google/draco)

 using Draco involves using C/C++ natively within Android Studio to be called by a JAVA Activity.

 There are some struggles working with the NDK, but I'm on the case as we speak ! ;)

 Besides Draco decompression, the rest is up and running

+# Latest Update:
+Latest update removes access to the 3d Model view.

+Got rid of initial list view of items, and instead have a recycler view being filled with cardViews

+Now working on: using GeoFire to have right information to access Firebase, and dynamically fill data

 # What API's or librarys are used
 Google Maps